MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-compute-pool.md

 ms.prod: sql
 ---

-# What is a SQL Big Data Clusters compute pool?
+# What is a SQL big data clusters compute pool?

 This article describes the role of *SQL Server compute pools* in a SQL Server 2019 preview Big Data cluster.
 Compute pools provide scale-out computational resources for a Big Data cluster.
 The following sections describe the architecture and functionality of a compute pool.